curtishiga/curtishiga.github.io/README.md

 # End-to-End Projects
-- [Bay Area Housing](https://github.com/curtishiga/Capstone_Project1): ARIMA models were created to predict the trend of Bay Area housing by county.
+- [Time Series Analysis of Bay Area Housing Prices](https://github.com/curtishiga/Capstone_Project1): ARIMA models were created to predict the trend of Bay Area housing by county.
 Data was taken from the Zillow API and the models were trained on data from January 2010 to April 2018.

-- [MLB Pitching](https://github.com/curtishiga/Capstone_Project2): Using pitching data from the MLB 2015-2017 regular seasons, numerous neural networks were designed to predict the outcome of a pitch.
+- [Using Neural Networks to Predict MLB Pitching Results](https://github.com/curtishiga/Capstone_Project2): Using pitching data from the MLB 2015-2017 regular seasons, numerous neural networks were designed to predict the outcome of a pitch.

 # Springboard Data Science Career Track